wechaty/docusaurus/docusaurus/docs/polyglot/php/overview.md

 ## Getting Started

 Run the below commands for starting the PHP-Wechaty bot.
-For further information also you can visit [Template repo](https://github.com/wechaty/php-wechaty-getting-started)
+For further information, also you can visit [Template repo](https://github.com/wechaty/php-wechaty-getting-started).

 ```sh
 # Install php 7.4+